'Talk much to our Lord in peace and calm."

 I entered the Sisters of Notre Dame de Namur on August 1, 1951 at Waltham, Massachusetts.
 In answer to the question, "Why did I enter Notre Dame?"—especially when I had three relatives with the Sisters of Mercy—the answer is that I felt that Notre Dame asked for a greater sacrifice as well as an opportunity for foreign missionary work.
 And I admired my teachers and recognized their desire to teach us.

 My first mission was to be a third grade teacher at St. Michael School in Exeter, New Hampshire in 1954, and one of the best memories is of Sister Elizabeth O'Connor, who took me under her wings and became my mentor.
 She gave me a love for teaching.
-Sister Elizabeth is still very much alive and well and faithful at 100 years of age.
+Sister Elizabeth is still very much alive and well and faithful at more than 100 years of age.

 Basically, my ministry has involved education—teaching and administration—in four Dioceses (Manchester, Springfield, Fall River, and Boston, Mass.).
 I usually taught in the fields of chemistry and mathematics..
 I have experience on all levels—primary, secondary and college—and I enjoyed every minute of teaching.
 I endorsed Aristotle's thought that the fate of empires depended on the education of youth.